NullNet-ai/libguard/server_libraries/libipinfo/README.md

 This library also exposes a way to configure the JSON schema for the responses of the API providers, and permits to download and periodically refresh MMDB databases.

+The library internally uses a fallback provider (free databases from [dp-ip.com](https://db-ip.com)) so that it's able to return information even if the user specifies no providers.